novix-sa/cubeplan/docs/Homepage.md

 **Pyplan.org**
 Pyplan is an integrated development environment (IDE) of Python data analytics and data modeling Apps.
-Apps are developed through a drag and drop interface that allows creatinggfirst create the app logic and later the
+Apps are developed through a drag and drop interface that allows creating the calculation logic and the Input/Output user interface.
+The calculation logic is structured through influence diagrams, a visual representation of the calculation logic that brings transparency to the ap first create the app logic and later the

 **Pyplan.com**